ForBioPhylogenomics/tutorials/analysis_of_introgression_with_snp_data/README.md

 # Analysis of Introgression with SNP Data

-A tutorial on the analysis of hybridization and introgression with SNP data<br/>
+A tutorial on the analysis of hybridization and introgression with SNP data<br>
 By [Michael Matschiner](https://evoinformatics.group/team.html#michaelmatschiner) and [Milan Malinsky](https://www.milan-malinsky.org)

 ## Summary